 K-12 Voucher FAQs

-Frequently asked questions (FAQs) pertaining to the status of the settlement, eligibility, and the use of the vouchers are available on the CDE Education Technology K–12 Voucher Web page.
+Frequently Asked Questions (FAQs) pertaining to the status of the settlement, eligibility, and the use of the vouchers are available on the CDE Education Technology K-12 Voucher Program Web page.

 Distribution of Funding